Double Dragon 3: The Rosetta Stone: Release

 A version for the Nintendo Entertainment System titled Double Dragon III: The Sacred Stones was released in February 1991, a few months after the Japanese arcade release.
 This version is not a port, but rather was actually a parallel project that was developed simultaneously with the arcade release.
 While the plot of the two versions are similar, the graphics, gameplay system and characters featured in the NES version are very different compared to the arcade version.

 Double Dragon 3 was ported to various platforms under license from Tradewest.
-Versions were released for the ZX Spectrum, Amstrad CPC, Commodore 64, Amiga and Atari ST in late 1991, followed by the IBM PC, Genesis and Game Boy in 1992.
+Versions were released for the ZX Spectrum, Amstrad CPC, Commodore 64, Amiga and Atari ST in late 1991, followed by the IBM PC and Game Boy in 1992.
+It was also followed by a Genesis version in 1993.
 These versions of the game were developed by The Sales Curve, with the exception of the Genesis version (which was handled by Software Creations).
 The Game Boy and Genesis versions were published by Acclaim under the title of Double Dragon 3: The Arcade Game, distinguishing them from the earlier NES release.

 Double Dragon 3 was re-released in 2013 alongside the first two arcade games in a compilation titled Double Dragon Trilogy produced by DotEmu, which was released on iOS, Android and Steam platforms.
 It only includes the overseas version of the game.